WHAT CAN YOU AFFORD?

 3. Carefully consider the projections for the potential opportunity.

-In my next article, I will look at the sort of information that Arthur might receive about a franchise, and how he and his accountant might test the assumptions made and look at the impact different performance figures might have on the prospective business.
+In my next article, I look at the sort of information that Arthur might receive about a franchise, and how he and his accountant might test the assumptions made and look at the impact different performance figures might have on the prospective business.

 Remember, you don’t have to do all this on your own – in fact, you shouldn’t try to do it all on your own.
 Seek the advice of a specialist franchise-experienced accountant to help you evaluate the opportunity, review the projections and provide you with an independent opinion.
 Although every successful franchisee will tell you that they are passionate about their business, profit counts more than passion when you’re still considering which franchise to buy.